Article

 5th and Chestnut Streets

 Visitors entering Independence Square must first pass through security screening.
 It's also possible to see Independence Square from outside the security perimeter.
-That route is not accessible for those with mobility concerns.
+There is an accessibility ramp on 5th Street between Chestnut and Walnut Streets.

 Women raised their voices on Independence Square, protesting their exclusion from a national commemoration, rallying together to press for the vote, and later celebrating the adoption of the 19th Amendment extending suffrage to women.
 Certainly others had gathered here over the years, partly because Independence Square (the State House Yard) had been established as a “public greene and walk forever,” but also because this land sits in the shadow of Independence Hall.
 Women sought to root their cause firmly on the nation’s honored ground – a place forever tied with the ideals of freedom and equality.